astorm/pestle/docs/magento2-generate-acl.md

         @argument path_controller Path to Admin Controller
         @argument acl_rule Path to Admin Controller

 Many Magento 2 admin controller class files contain an `ADMIN_RESOURCE` constant.
 This constant controls which logged in users can access the page provided by the controller.
-The `magento2:generate:controller-edit-acl` command allows you to _edit_ the value for this constants in a controller file.
+The `magento2:generate:controller-edit-acl` command allows you to _edit_ the string value for this constant **in the controller file**.

 **Interactive Invocation**